genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 Each data pipeline source contains the configuration specifying how to access the data and the associated mapping and sink functionality.

+Remote databases do not work with Data Pipelines by default and will require some setup/configuration to enable Change Data Capture functionality.
+More details can be found in the pages on [Pipeline set-up](https://learn.genesis.global/docs/operations/pipeline-setup/).

 The currently supported sources are:

 **Ingress:**